 Fortunately, there are several alternatives to taking out additional loans if you need to make ends meet.

-- Credit Counseling: Credit counselors can offer financial advice to help you enroll in a debt management plan.
+- Credit counseling: Credit counselors or nonprofit credit counseling agencies can offer financial advice to help you enroll in a debt management plan.
 Some will offer financial products that help with this.
 They may negotiate with your lender for better terms and offer personal finance advice on how to budget or how to improve your credit score.

-- Loan Consolidation Programs: A number of payday relief programs help negotiate the total debt burden for those struggling with payday debt.
+- Payday loan consolidation programs: A number of payday relief programs help negotiate the total debt burden for those struggling with payday debt.

 The Bottom Line

 To summarize, the short answer is that yes, you can get another payday loan if you already have one.
 But in truth, it’s more complicated.
 You should not try to get more than one payday loan.
-You’ll end up trapped in a cycle of debt, and it could take months or even years for your financial situation to recover.
+You’ll end up trapped in the debt cycle, and it could take months or even years for your financial situation to recover.
 Instead, explore some of the other options listed here first.